confluentinc/confluent-kubernetes-examples/troubleshooting/README.md

 </li>
 <li>

 KafkaTopic deletion (`kubectl delete kafkatopic <topic-name>`) uses Kubernetes finalizer feature to remove topic from the destination Kafka cluster through Kafka Rest API.
-If finalizer fails to delete because of network issue or unavailable of kafka clusters (deleted), the kubectl delete commands will hang.
-In this scenario patch the `kafkatopic` with following commands.
+If finalizer fails to delete because of network issue or unavailable of kafka clusters (deleted), the kubectl delete command will hang.
+In this scenario patch the `kafkatopic` with following commands that will remove the topic resource.

     kubectl -n <namespace> patch kafkatopic <topic-name> -p '{"metadata":{"finalizers":[]}}' --type=merge